-All applicants for graduate admission will apply to the College of Graduate Studies.
+All applicants wishing to pursue a graduate degree at APSU must formerly apply to the College of Graduate Studies.
 Applications must be submitted to the Office of Admissions, P.O.
 Box 4548, Clarksville, TN 37044.
-You can also apply online https://apweb.apsu.edu.
-A non-refundable, onetime application fee of \$25 is required for all new applicants.
+You can also apply online at https://apweb.apsu.edu.
+A non-refundable, one-time application fee of \$25 is required for all new applicants.
 Admission to graduate study permits the student to enroll in graduate courses for which he or she is prepared, but does not imply that the applicant will be approved as a candidate for a degree.
 Applicants to the Department of Psychology must be formally accepted by the department before they can enroll in any courses.
 Students who do not enroll for a Fall or Spring semester must re-apply for admission.
-All students born after 1956 are required to submit proof of two doses of Measles, Mumps and Rubella immunizations (see page 13).
+All students born after 1956 are required to submit proof of two doses of Measles, Mumps and Rubella immunizations (see page 9).
 Applicants who have earned a Master's Degree and reapplied for admission to a Master's Degree Program may request exemption from re-taking the GRE.

-Applicants interested in a graduate assistantship must apply for admission and submit their Application for Graduate Assistantship to the College of Graduate Studies by March 1 for the Fall semester (see page 37).
+Applicants interested in a graduate assistantship must apply for admission and submit their Application for Graduate Assistantship to the College of Graduate Studies by March 1 for the Fall semester (see page 25).
 Application may be found in the back of the Graduate Bulletin.